 The Esson family name first appeared in Mediaeval Scotland, in the form Ayson, an anglicised version of a Celtic first name.
 The first family to have the name seems to have been favoured by Robert II.
 Following his death a power struggle arose between factions of the Royal house of Stewart and their followers.
 This led to the Raid of Angus and the bloody battle of Glasclune.
 The first Ayson documented was mentioned as one of the leaders of a band of 300 men who carried out the Raid and who fought in the battle.
 Their weapons were swords and targe against mounted, armoured knights.

 Logie Coldstone and its surrounding parishes are on Scottish Deeside, one of the most beautiful places in Britain.
-The apparently unchanging and peaceful nature of the place today conceals a lot of sometimes dramatic history.
+The apparently unchanging and peaceful nature of the place today disguises a complex and sometimes turbulent history.

 An outline of the area, significant places, and some of its history is outlined here.